Skadi (wrestler)

-Skadi (born November 14, 1996) is the ring name of Mexican luchadora, or female professional wrestler.
-She works for Consejo Mundial de Lucha Libre (CMLL), where she portrays a técnica (the "good" characters, or faces) wrestling character and is one-half of the current Mexican National Women's Tag Team Champions.
+Skadi (born November 14, 1996) is a Mexican professional wrestler.
+She works for Consejo Mundial de Lucha Libre (CMLL), where she portrays a técnica (the "good" characters, or faces) wrestling character.

-Skadi is a second-generation wrestler, the daughter of Marcela, with whom she has also teamed up.
+Skadi is a second-generation professional wrestler, the daughter of Marcela, with whom she has also teamed up.
 Her real name is not a matter of public record as is often the case with masked wrestlers in Mexico.

 Professional wrestling career

 On March 8, 2024, Skadi and Andrómeda defeated defending Mexican National Women's Tag Team Champions Las Chicas Indomables (La Jarochita and Lluvia) to win the titles.